Hissal/Closures/README.md

 Any closure can also accept an argument when invoked.

 - `ClosureAction<TContext, TArg>` that captures an int context and is called with an int argument.
-- `FuncClosure<TContext, TArg, TResult>` that captures an int context, is called with an int argument and returns the sum of the context and argument.
+- `ClosureFunc<TContext, TArg, TResult>` that captures an int context, is called with an int argument and returns the sum of the context and argument.

 ```csharp
 using Closures;